strawst/strawhouse-doc/docs/backend/configuration.md

 - YAML key: `dataRoot`
 - Environment variable: `STRAWHOUSE_DATA_ROOT`

 Root directory to store data files.
-The directory should be writable by the backend process and in the inode-supported file system.
+The directory should be writable by the backend process and in the xattr-supported file system.

 ### Pogreb Path